benjamincrozat/content/posts/laravel-11.md

 ![PHP 8.2](https://life-long-bunny.fra1.digitaloceanspaces.com/media-library/production/127/conversions/www.php.net_releases_8.2_en.php_jqtup2-medium.jpg)

-### Laravel 11 introduces a more minimalistic application skeleton
+### Laravel 11 introduces a more minimalistic (and optional) application skeleton

 Laravel 11 comes with a slimmer application skeleton.
 The idea for this is that you should have less boilerplate code to deal with, which should help newcomers find their way around the framework more easily.
-And I couldn't agree more. **But before we continue, please know that any existing app that is upgraded to Laravel 11 won't have to adopt this new project structure.**
+And I couldn't agree more.

+**In case you missed it, please know that any existing app that is upgraded to Laravel 11 won't have to adopt this new project structure.
+It's completely optional.**

 When you install Laravel 11, you will be greeted by an ultra-minimalistic application skeleton that looks like this: